dgroomes/llm-api-playground/README.md

   going to just drop the Nushell table-style and do raw characters (`X`, `O` and `-`).
 UPDATE 2: Wow, this isn't any better. gpt4o botched the game pretty badly.
 I think I need the many examples.
 Also I'm tempted to log the full history for debugging.
+* [x] DONE File-based.
+Represent the game board in a file.
+Save the request/response history to files.
 * [ ] Can I fine-tune a model with my own content?
 I want to fine-tune the model with my own README content across all my repositories.
 Not really sure if that will be effective or if it takes a lot more metadata to make it work.
 It's probably not as easy as just feeding it the text?
 UPDATE: what I want is a "semantic search" product over my own data.